LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** 0.0

 **Description:** An alternative follow-up threshold for customizing work practices based on venting and site level thresholds.
-The follow_up.threshold compares the site level rate while this follow_up.alt_threshold will compare the fugitive emissions for flagging site for follow_up.
+The follow_up.threshold assesses the site level rate, whereas the follow_up.alt_threshold evaluates only the fugitive emissions for flagging site for follow_up.

 **Notes on acquisition:** N/A